 The rise of information mobility and connectivity has also contributed to an increase in consumers relying upon their mobile devices when making a purchase.
 This information is prompting retailers to find new strategies for accepting credit cards and connecting with their customers across all channels.
 Now more than ever, retailers need to up the ante and consider integrating mobile opportunities into their brick-and-mortar location.

 Recent data suggests that an overwhelming 90% of consumers use their smartphones while shopping in retail stores.
 Of those shoppers, more than half are using their phone for price comparison and product information.
 About half of these users are looking for product reviews.
 Despite these numbers however, shoppers still value the in-store experience because it gives them the ability to do just that – experience the product.

-So the big question is this: how can business owners continue to offer a brick-and-mortar experience and also address their mobile reach?
 The keyword here is engagement.
 Retailers need to make their web sites, their loyalty programs, their shopping carts, and their coupons available from a mobile device.
 Advanced retailers are even leveraging Bluetooth technology to communicate with their customers during their decision-making process.

 Retailers can even grab the attention of consumers through search results.
 A recent study done by Google shows that 64% of consumers who are using their mobile devices look for product information via a search engine while in store.
 One way to meet the shopper where they’re at would be to utilize online presence to assist shoppers – whether it’s via mobile ads or SEO.
 Taking it one step further, some retailers are even geo-targeting content or ads to help get shoppers into their store in the first place.
 By knowing your customers’ location or habits, retailers are able to send more personalized messaging before, during, and after a shopping experience.